typeorm/typeorm/docs/entities.md

 thing.linestring = "LINESTRING(0 0,1 1,2 2)"
 ```

-TypeORM's PostgreSQL and CockroachDB support uses [GeoJSON](http://geojson.org/) as an
+TypeORM's PostgreSQL, CockroachDB and GaussDB support uses [GeoJSON](http://geojson.org/) as an
 interchange format, so geometry columns should be tagged either as `object` or
 `Geometry` (or subclasses, e.g. `Point`) after importing [`geojson`
 types](https://www.npmjs.com/package/@types/geojson) or using TypeORM built in [GeoJSON types](../src/driver/types/GeoJsonTypes.ts).